 The impact on energy consumption links to the impact on bills, although a specific reduction in energy consumption does not necessarily translate directly into the same amount of bill savings.
-This is because bills include both variable and fixed costs and energy suppliers are likely to recover fixed costs by raising unit prices.
-There is no method that would allow us to estimate the exact bill impact of reduced consumption and we assume that a 1 % reduction in energy use results in a 1 % reduction in energy bills for the purpose of this paper.
+This is because bills include both variable and fixed costs.
+Typically, consumers pay a monthly or annual standing charge for their energy that covers some of those fixed costs plus an additional amount corresponding to the amount of energy consumed.
+There is no method that would allow us to estimate the exact bill impact of reduced consumption and we assume that a 1% reduction in energy use results in a 1% reduction in energy bills for the purpose of this paper.

 It is worth pointing out that in the case of EEOs, consumers are paying for energy savings through their energy bills in the same way that they pay for energy consumption.
-This is a reasonable approach when one considers that energy efficiency provides energy services, the same as energy supply: Rather than providing megawatt-hours, however, energy efficiency provides negawatt-hours.
+This is a reasonable approach when one considers that energy efficiency provides energy services, the same as energy supply: Rather than providing megawatt-hours, however, energy efficiency provides negawatthours.
 In considering the impact on bills, therefore, it is useful to keep in mind that the proportion of bills that accounts for energy efficiency programs is not purely an additional cost, but rather often represents a lower-cost alternative to the higher cost of energy.